 Get Santa is available to rent, buy or stream now.

-What makes British cinema different to its Hollywood cousins will forever be debated.
-For example, while some say it’s the technical talent behind the screen, others argue that the screenwriting and performances shine through.
-However, in many cases, it’s British film’s ability to skirt Hollywood’s sentimentality in favour of a more delicate and humorous approach.
-And it’s here where Smith’s movie excels as it masterfully laces its laugh-out-loud moments with something far more delicate.
-As a result, Get Santa appeals directly to kids with its fantasy, wonder and farting reindeer while also finding a place in the heart of every adult watching.
+Get Santa is, in essence, a delightfully different take on Miracle on 34th Street.
+This cracking family comedy discusses life, missed opportunities and the wrong turns we can so easily take.
+What makes British cinema different to its Hollywood cousins will forever be debated; for example, while some say it’s the technical talent behind the screen, others argue that it’s the understated screenwriting and performances.
+However, in many cases, it’s a film’s ability to skirt Hollywood’s sentimentality in favour of a more delicate and humorous approach.
+It’s here where Smith’s movie excels as it masterfully laces its laugh-out-loud moments with something far more delicate.
+Get Santa appeals directly to kids with its fantasy, wonder and farting reindeer while also finding a place in the heart of every adult watching.